GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

  [`Clastic_Sedimentary_Rock`](#clastic_sedimentary_rock)
  [`Generic_Mudstone`](#generic_mudstone)

-- Clastic sedimentary rock consisting of less than 30 percent gravel- size (2 mm) particles and with a mud to sand ratio greater than 1.
 - Distinction of intrabasinal, diagenetic, or clastic genesis for very fine-grained carbonate minerals is interpretive in many cases.
 If there is uncertainty on the mudstone category based on intrabasinal vs